kimjarvis/reemote/docs/source/tutorial.rst

     | cat /etc/os-release | True                       | True                      |
     +---------------------+----------------------------+---------------------------+

-Configuration management tools, such as Ansible facts are imutalbe values gathered at the start of the execution.
+Configuration management tools, such as Ansible facts are imutable values gathered at the start of the execution.
 Facts are used to make descisions in Ansible playbooks, such as, deciding which packages manager to use.
 Reemote does not implement Classes to gather facts.
-It is simple enough to gather fact values from the output of Shell commands.
+As shown above, is simple enough to gather fact values from the output of Shell commands.

+Of course, its really easy to create Classes that return facts, so this guidance is often ignored as we will see below.

 Reemote is composable
 ---------------------